Dr Stephan Fruehling

 Areas of expertise

 - International Relations 160607

 Australian strategic and defence policy, missile defence and nuclear weapons, NATO, strategic theory.

 Dr Stephan Frühling is the Associate Dean (Education) of the College of Asia and the Pacific.
-He is an Associate Professor in the Strategic and Defence Studies Centre, and Deputy Director (Education) of the Coral Bell School of Asia-Pacific Affairs.
+He is an Associate Professor in the Strategic and Defence Studies Centre of the Coral Bell School of Asia-Pacific Affairs.